shafqatvirk/SinicaSemanticParser/README.txt

 	4. input
 	5. models
 	6. output
+	7. shared
-	7. system
+	8. system
-	8. temp
+	9. temp
-	9. tools
+	10. tools

 INSTRUCTIONS TO RUN THE SYSTEM
 ==============================
-1. Please download Stanford Parser version 3.3.1 from this link (http://nlp.stanford.edu/software/lex-parser.shtml#Download), extract it and put the resulting 'stanford-parser-full-2014-01-04' folder in the 'SinicaSemanticParser' folder.
+1. Please download Stanford Parser version 3.3.1 from this link (http://nlp.stanford.edu/software/lex-parser.shtml#Download), extract it and put the resulting 'stanford-parser-full-2014-01-04' directory in the 'SinicaSemanticParser' directory.

 2. Please download 'apache-opennlp-1.5.3-bin.zip' from here (https://opennlp.apache.org/cgi-bin/download.cgi)
-extract it and put the resulting 'apache-opennlp-1.5.3' folder in the 'SinicaSemanticParser' folder.
+extract it and put the resulting 'apache-opennlp-1.5.3' directory in the 'SinicaSemanticParser' directory.

+Note: Make sure after unzipping you get the directries named 'stanford-parser-full-2014-01-04' and 'apache-opennlp-1.5.3'.
+We have observed depening on how to unzip it, you might get 'stanford-parser-full-2014-01-04/stanford-parser-full-2014-01-04' and 'apache-opennlp-1.5.3-bin/apache-opennlp-1.5.3'.
+In such cases just copy the 'stanford-parser-full-2014-01-04' and 'apache-opennlp-1.5.3' to 'SinicaSemanticParser' directory.

-3. From the command prompt go into the 'SinicaSemanticParser/system' folder and compile java programs with the following command
+3. From the command prompt go into the 'SinicaSemanticParser/system' directory and compile java programs with the following command:

 >javac -cp .;..\stanford-parser-full-2014-01-04\stanford-parser.jar;..\stanford-parser-full-2014-01-04\stanford-parser-3.3.1-models.jar;..\classifier\maxent\lib\trove-3.0.3.jar;..\apache-opennlp-1.5.3\lib\opennlp-maxent-3.0.3.jar *.java

-4. Now run the 'ConceptExtractorServer' with the following command
+4. Now run the 'ConceptExtractorServer' with the following command:

 >java -cp .;..\stanford-parser-full-2014-01-04\stanford-parser.jar;..\stanford-parser-full-2014-01-04\stanford-parser-3.3.1-models.jar;..\classifier\maxent\lib\trove-3.0.3.jar;..\apache-opennlp-1.5.3\lib\opennlp-maxent-3.0.3.jar ConceptExtractorServer